-- An obvious counter argument to this would be that if we can breed animals to test on, why not breed humans to test on?
-The answer is obvious, because the human race has evolved to be a superior species, able to adapt and use its surroundings to our advantage, which is exactly what we are doing, humans have evolved to ensure to ultimate survival of our species, not other competing species, as I said before ‘are we not obliged to help others in need?
-Is it not our duty to care and protect out kind?’
+- An obvious counter-argument to this would be that if we can breed animals to test on, why not breed humans to test on?
+The answer is obvious because the human race has evolved to be a superior species, able to adapt and use its surroundings to our advantage, which is exactly what we are doing; humans have evolved to ensure to ultimate survival of our species, not other competing species, as I said before ‘are we not obliged to help others in need?
+Is it not our duty to care and protect our kind?’

-It can take place as long as suffering of the animal is minimalized in ALL experiments/tests and that any benefits to human beings that animal testing does provide could NOT be produced in other way, therefore meaning the animals sacrifice was not in vain.
+- It can take place as long as the suffering of the animal is minimalized in ALL experiments/tests and that any benefits to human beings that animal testing does provide could NOT be produced in another way, therefore meaning the animal's sacrifice was not in vain.